-The examiner may select one or more of the following options to treat calcaneal apophysitis:
+The surgeon may select one or more of the following options to treat calcaneal apophysitis:

-- Activity Modification.
-The child needs to reduce or stop any activity that causes pain. - Inserts/Braces.
+- Reduce activity.
+The child needs to reduce or stop any activity that causes pain. - Support the heel.
 Temporary shoe inserts or custom orthotic devices may provide support for the heel. - Medications.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, help reduce the pain and inflammation. - Physical therapy.
 Stretching or physical therapy modalities are sometimes used to promote healing of the inflamed issue. - Immobilization.
 In some severe cases of pediatric heel pain, a cast may be used to promote healing while keeping the foot and ankle totally immobile.